BurnedChris/LincolnHack/README.md

 ![Screenshot](screenshot.png)

-Our project was one of the winning projects.
+Our hack won [Epix Media](https://www.epixmedia.co.uk/blog/up-all-night-to-get-hacky/) challenge.
 It was made during [Lincoln Hack](lincolnhack.org) 2016, a 24hr Hackathon in Lincoln, England.

-This project is a Lincoln Community Watcher.
+The hack was started out of the challenge to "Hack for the good of a community or group of people"

+Using the Twitter API to store the data, We created a Map based system that loads markers based upon tweets, that have longitude and latitude!

+### Tweet Template
+"#LincolnCommunityWatch Category: [Category], Description: [Description], Position: [Longitude],[Latitude]" optional: photo attached

+### Example Tweet
+"#LincolnCommunityWatch Category: Graffiti, Description: Graffiti on wall, Position: -0.545291,53.227254"

 ## Requirements